panda3d/panda3d-docs/programming/camera-control/perspective-lenses.rst

 you are a photographer, or you want to set up a virtual lens that exactly matches the properties of some real, physical lens.

+You can specify the film size with :meth:`lens.set_film_size(width)
+<.Lens.set_film_size>` or :meth:`lens.set_film_size(width, height)
-You can specify the film size with ``lens.setFilmSize(width)`` or ``lens.setFilmSize(width, height)``.
-Like field of view, the film size has two components, a horizontal film size and a vertical film size.
+<.Lens.set_film_size>`.
+Like field of view, the film size has two components, a
+horizontal film size and a vertical film size.
 Also like field of view, if you specify both components at once it will change the aspect ratio of the lens, but if you set only the width, Panda will automatically compute the height to keep the aspect ratio the same.

 Setting the film size defines the units to be used for some of the other advanced lens properties, such as the focal length (below) and the lens offset.
-For instance, a 35mm camera exposes a rectangle on the film about 24mm x 36mm, so if you wanted to simulate a 35mm camera, you would use ``lens.setFilmSize(24, 36)``.
-This establishes that your film units are in millimeters, so you could then specify a lens with a focal length of 50mm using ``lens.setFocalLength(50)``.
-(Setting both the film size and the focal length like this would automatically calculate the field of view; see below.)
+For instance, a 35mm camera exposes a rectangle on the film about 24mm x 36mm, so if you wanted to simulate a 35mm camera, you would use :meth:`lens.set_film_size(24, 36) <.Lens.set_film_size>`.
+This establishes that your film units are in millimeters, so you could then specify a lens with a focal length of 50mm using :meth:`lens.set_focal_length(50)
+<.Lens.set_focal_length>`.
+(Setting both the film size and the focal length like
+this would automatically calculate the field of view; see below.)

 F. This distance is the focal length of the lens.
 Like film size, this is only an abstract concept in Panda3D, but it is a very important concept in a real,